linuxboot/book/cpu/README.md

     config file (`cpu.config`).
 *   A binary client program, `cpu`, as well as the private key to use.
 You can place this key in `~/.ssh` or specify it via the `-key` option to `cpu`.
 *   A script to run the USB stick via `qemu` (`TESTQEMU`); and a script to run a `cpu` command (`EXAMPLE`).
 *   The `extlinux.conf` used for the USB stick.

 `usbstick.xz` is a compressed USB stick image that is bootable.
-It will uncompress to about 7GB.
+It will uncompress to about 7 GiB.
 You can use the `TESTQEMU` script to try it out, or use `dd` to write it to a USB stick and boot that stick on an x86 system.

 Be careful how you use the keys; they're public.
 You should really only use them as part of the demo.

 The `cpukernel` was built using the `github.com:linuxboot/mainboards` repo.
 If you clone this repo, the following commands will rebuild the kernel: